 A subtraction is allowed for eligible business access expenditures paid or incurred during the taxable year to comply with the requirements of the Americans with Disabilities Act of 1990 or A.R.S.
-Title 41, chapter 9, article 8 by retrofitting developed real property that was originally placed in service at least ten years before the current taxable year.
-(A.R.S. §§ 43-1022 and 43-1024)
+Title 41, chapter 9, article 8 by retrofitting developed real property that was originally placed in service at least ten years before the current taxable year (A.R.S. §§ 43-1022 and 43-1024).

-"Eligible business access expenditures" include reasonable and necessary amounts paid or incurred to:
+"Eligible business access expenditures" include reasonable and necessary amounts paid or incurred to do any of the following:

-- Remove any barriers that prevent a business from being accessible to or usable by individuals with disabilities. - Provide qualified interpreters or other methods of making audio materials available to hearing-impaired individuals. - Provide qualified readers, taped texts and other effective methods of making visually delivered materials available to individuals with visual impairments. - Acquire or modify equipment or devices for individuals with disabilities. - Provide other similar services, modifications, materials or equipment.
+- Remove any barriers that prevent a business from being accessible to or usable by individuals with disabilities. - Provide qualified interpreters or other methods of making audio materials available to hearing-impaired individuals. - Provide qualified readers, taped texts, and other effective methods of making visually delivered materials available to individuals with visual impairments. - Acquire or modify equipment or devices for individuals with disabilities. - Provide other similar services, modifications, materials, or equipment.

-NOTE: A taxpayer who has been cited for noncompliance with the Americans with disabilities act of 1990 or title 41, chapter 9, article 8 by either federal or state enforcement officials is ineligible for a subtraction under this section for any expenditure required to cure the cited violation.
+NOTE: A taxpayer who has been cited for noncompliance with the Americans with Disabilities Act of 1990 or A.R.S.
+Title 41, chapter 9, article 8 by either federal or state enforcement officials is ineligible for a subtraction under this section for any expenditure required to cure the cited violation.